shaan-m/CIVIL/README.md

 # OP.PY is the current code file.
+Do change directory provided in the code accordingly.